deletehead/pen_300_osep_prep/blog.md

 ### 2. Operating System and Programming Theory
 Fairly basic programming info towards the beginning.
 Not meant to be anything groundbreaking.
 But good for folks who don't have a strong coding background (like me).
 Gives plenty of wiki links for more info.

+I appreciated the Windows-specific info related to WOW64, Win32 APIs, and the registry.
+I'd worked with APIs and stuff before in shellcode but this gave some theory/context info.

+### 3. Client Side Code Execution With Office